jlanio/Geogig-Desktop/README.md

 :heavy_exclamation_mark: You do not need [geogig installed](http://geogig.org/docs/start/installation.html) to use Geogig-Desktop.

+## Instructions for use
+Unzip file and run archive *Geogig-Desktop.exe*

 ## Features disponible in version 1.0.0
 #### Local:
 - [x] Create new repository.